 Wrap yourself up in a book.
 If you’re not going to explore winter outside, explore it through literature!
 I’m currently re-reading The Snow Child by Eowyn Ivey, where the beautiful depictions of snow sound so much better than the view outside my window.
 Next on the list is If On a Winter’s Night a Traveller by Italo Calvino.

 Finally: if you can’t beat winter, run away from it.
 It’s basic fight-or-flight!
-This time of year tends to be one of the cheapest times to travel, and if you have the ability to do so, a well-timed last-minute getaway could provide the sunshine-y solace you need to survive the rest of the season.
+This time of year tends to be one of the cheapest times to travel, and if you have the ability to do so, a well-timed trip could provide the sunshine-y solace you need to survive the rest of the season.

 If a getaway isn’t in the books this year, look up your dream destination, divide by 12, and figure out how much you need to save each month to make it happen at this time next year.
 Future You deserves a break!